cjeller1592/Search/README.md

 # Writeas-Search

-Make sure you have the latest version of the [Write.as API Library](https://github.com/cjeller1592/Writeas-API)
+Make sure you have the latest version of the [Write.as API Library](https://github.com/cjeller1592/Writeas-API).

+This will not work on anything before version 0.1.7.

+---

 All that is required is the **alias** of the collection you are searching and the **query**.